How to sort cells by last character or number in Excel?

 RevStr = StrReverse(Rng.text)

-Step 3: Go back to the Microsoft Excel window, enter the formula of =RevStr(A1), and press the Enter key.
+3. Go back to the Microsoft Excel window, enter the formula of =RevStr(A1), and drag the cell's Fill Handle to the cells as you need.

 Now it sort all cells in the column a by their last characters.